Stepping Lightly In The Sage — More Bovine Curtain Propaganda

 For instance, the numerous fences that crisscross public lands to facilitate cattle production are a major source of mortality for sage grouse.
 In some cases, up to 30% of the mortality for adult sage grouse results from collisions with fences.

-Ravens are a major avian predator on sage grouse facilitated by livestock production.
-Raves use fences as lookout posts, while loss of hiding cover due to livestock grazing allows ravens to locate nests, chicks and adults.
-Finally, livestock may keep the raven population artificially high.
-The carrion provided by dead cattle, and birthing materials, increases raven populations.
+Ravens are a major avian predator on sage grouse, a predation facilitated by livestock production.
+Raves use fences as lookout posts, while loss of hiding cover due to livestock grazing allows ravens to more easily locate nests, chicks and adults.
+Finally, livestock may keep the raven population artificially high. because the carrion provided by dead cattle and birthing materials increases raven populations.
 Photo by George Wuerthner

 Fences also provide perches for avian predators like ravens, who can spot where sage grouse nests are located.